Ombudsman eases access to SALNs to promote transparency

-Ombudsman Jesus Crispin Remulla announced the easing of access to public officials' Statements of Assets, Liabilities, and Net Worth (SALNs) to promote transparency in government.
+Ombudsman Jesus Crispin Remulla has announced the easing of access to public officials' Statements of Assets, Liabilities, and Net Worth (SALNs) to promote transparency in government.

-SALNs are legal documents where public officials declare their assets, liabilities, net worth, and financial interests, including those of their spouses and unmarried children under 18.
+SALNs are constitutional documents where public officials declare their assets, liabilities, net worth, and financial interests, including those of their spouses and unmarried children under 18, as well as relatives in government service up to the fourth degree of consanguinity or affinity.

 Topics in this story